WesleyVitor/WesleyVitor/README.md

 ### Hi there 👋

-- 🚀 Software Developer focus on Javascript
+- 🚀 Software Developer focus on Python
 - 🌱 I’m currently learning Python, Django and Docker